rho770/qcdml/README.md

 - xmlschema
 - avocado

 Avocado is a framework with a set of tools and libraries to help with automated testing.
 Consult the [Avocado documentation page](https://avocado-framework.github.io/) for information on how to install it.
+Try the following: ```pip3 install avocado-framework```